A lot or a little?

 What's it about?

 MATHWAY lets users plug in math equations and instantly see their solutions; with a paid subscription, they also get step-by-step instructions on how to arrive at that solution.
 Once you pick a subject -- trigonometry, prealgebra, chemistry -- a menu displays useful related symbols and operations (such as an integral symbol for algebra), and users can tap or select those tools to set up their equations.
-After setting up a problem, users then tap "Evaluate" to see the answer, and they can tap the folder icon to add this problem to their Saved Problems list.
-Users also can display a graph and graph functions on-screen, create a custom practice worksheet based on a particular math topic from an extensive drop-down menu, and view an extensive glossary.
+After setting up a problem, users then tap "Evaluate" to see the answer.
+On the website, users can create a custom practice worksheet based on a particular math topic from an extensive drop-down menu and view an extensive glossary.

 Is it any good?